Priorities and performance

 |Funds from operations|

-Our retail mix continues to evolve, underpinned by supermarkets, mini majors, food catering, fast casual dining, specialty food, theatre, targeted apparel, health and retail services.
+Our retail mix continues to evolve, underpinned by supermarkets, mini majors, food catering, fast casual dining, specialty food, entertainment, targeted apparel, health and services.

 We will continue to focus on tailoring our offering to each specific trade area, cultivating retailer relationships and long-term sustainable rent, and invest in industry research and technology to adapt to an evolving retail landscape.